Barajas77/Robo-advisor_case_study/README.md

 Jon Stein, Sean Owen, Eli Broverman, Ryan O'Sullivan

 * How did the idea for the company (or project) come about?
-The idea for the app came from Jon Stein wanting for an easier way to innvest his money or more so wanting something to automate his trading at one point he had 7 different trading platforms and realized how big of a role his emotions played in his trading and wanted something that would simplify investing for himself and everyone else.
+The idea for the app came from Jon Stein he wanted to make something that would make investing his money easier.
+Jon wanted something that could automate his trading he wanted to remove emotion from trading.
+Jon had realised how much of an effect emotion has in trading and believes that just leads to worse descions in his opinion.
+Before making this he himself was on seven different trading platforms which was when he realized how complicated they all are and dont make things any easier for people.

 * How much funding have they received?
 Betterment raised 275 million in funding over their past 7 funding rounds, however their first funding round was for 3 million.